-Solar is an energy source that is renewable.
+One advantage of solar energy is that it is a energy source that is renewable.
 This simply means that we will not run out of sunlight.
-In contract to other energy sources like coal, and fossil fuels.
+In contrast to other energy sources like coal, and fossil fuels.

 Solar will be renewable each morning when the sun rises, for as long as the sun keeps rising or the Earth keeps on circling it.
 Estimates for the suns projected longevity run about another 6.5 billion years, according to NASA.
 This leaves plenty of time for us to make the most of the sun, and it’s energy.

-An incredible amount of energy is already being produce both by commercial and residential solar power collectors.
+An incredible amount of energy is already producing both commercial and residential solar power collectors.
 But this is only a tiny fraction of what really could be done with solar energy.
-Earth’s surface on average receives 120,000 terawatts of sunlight, or solar radiation.
-With more extensive solar energy collection through solar panels this is more than 20 times the energy required to power all of the planet.
+Earth’s surface on average receives 120,000 terawatts of sunlight or solar radiation.
+With more extensive solar energy collection through solar panels, this is more than 20 times the energy required to power the entire planet.

 Simply stated, a sustainable energy source is one that does not run out.
-It is also a system where the draw is exceed by the output.
-Solar once installed does nothing but output power, and simple absorb the sunlight already falling on your home.
-This means that solar power can help meet our needs today, while not leaving a world with exhausted energy sources.
+It is also a system where the draw is exceeded by the output.
+Solar once installed does nothing but output power, and simply absorb the sunlight already falling on your home.
+This means that solar power can help meet our needs today, while not leaving a world with exhausting energy sources.

 Solar panels can be used in a variety of applications.
 We see them powering crosswalk lights.
 They help with producing clean water in suffering countries like Africa.
 Solar energy is indispensable in areas where there is no public or commercial power grid available.
 Solar power is even depended upon for the satellites we have in space, and the ones we send deeper into our solar system.